Khadim Hussain Raja: 1971 War

-Maj Gen Raja was in charge of military operation of March 25, 1971.
-Other generals were present in Dhaka along with Yahya Khan, and secretly departed on the evening of March 25, 1971, that fateful day after fixing the deadline for the military action.
+He was in charge of planning the military operation known as Operation Searchlight which was executed on 25 March 1971.
+Other generals were present in Dhaka along with Yahya Khan, who secretly departed on the evening of that day after setting the deadline for the military action.
 Lt Gen Tikka Khan, Maj Gen Rao Farman Ali and Maj Gen Khadim Hussain Raja were associated with the planning of the military action.
-Eventually their action bloodied the capital city Dhaka with the blood of thousands of residents including students, military and police personnel, politician and the general mass.
-Later documents regarding their action on the early hours of 26 March 1971 known as Operation Searchlight was revealed to the world.
-He wrote a book, A Stranger in My Own Country: East Pakistan, 1969-71 (Oxford University Press, 2012), in which he revealed secrets about the nine-month liberation war of Bangladesh.